Agent Skills Developer Guide

 Requirements

-- Visual Studio Code (v1.108 or later recommended for agent skills support)
+- Visual Studio Code v1.120 or greater recommended (v1.108 or later is necessary for agent skills support)

-chat.useAgentSkillstotruein VS Code settings - A workspace (Git repository) where you can create the skill directory structure
+- An empty workspace (Git repository) where you can create the skill directory structure

 - Get a copy of the dotnet-react-starter-demo repo